 The maples did exactly the right thing.
 In the face of oak intransigence and obstruction, the only way that they could effectively demand access to a resource that both they and the oaks needed, was to organize politically in order to leverage power, and force the oaks to do what they were unable to do on their own -- "we will make them give us light," that is, give us access to a resource necessary for our survival.
 But doing that means that someone needs to be empowered to weild the hatchet, ax, and saw.
 In other words, this becomes the realm of legitimate government intervention in order to secure greater equality.
 The maples couldn't do it on their own.
 The oaks were unwilling to (they "just shake their heads" at the maples' demands), so through collective organization, the maples empower a third party to enforce equality.

 The ironic twist to all of this, I suppose, is that the maples are as much subject to the rule of hatchet, ax, and saw, as the oaks are.
 But I fail to see why that should be a problem.
 If the law is to be applied equally, then it absolutely should insist that the maples are not entitled to more light than the oaks any more than the oaks are.
-And so by creating conditions where a law enforces relative equality between oaks and elms, not based on inheretance but based on access, it opens the opportunity for sunlight to all.
+And so by creating conditions where a law enforces relative equality between oaks and maples, not based on inheretance but based on access, it opens the opportunity for sunlight to all.

 When I initially proposed this idea, one friend of mine read it as promoting conformity.
 Whether she was thinking of Rand or not when she suggested that, I do not know, but that critique plays directly into the Randian presumption that access to wealth is somehow equivalent to creativity and individuality.
 That the hatch, ax, and saw level us into one uniform set of drones.
 On the contrary, this has got nothing to do with enforcing conformity.
 It has everything to do with allowing equality of opportunity so that everyone may strive for individual excellence.
 It is the lack of equality that prevents so many in society from striving for what they can achieve, while allowing those at the very top, particularly those with inherited wealth, to squander it pointlessly or horde it greedily.